New York Yankees Vs. Houston Astros MLB American League Championship Game 3 Preview

 — New York Yankees (@Yankees) October 15, 2019

 If the Yankees hope to snatch victory and take advantage of the weaker section of the Astros’ pitching rotation at home, they will have to pull off something that hasn’t happened since July 12.
 That was the last time Houston lost a game that Cole started, with Cole himself not having picked up a loss since May 22.
-There is no expectation for a road dropoff, with Cole registering 49 strikeouts while allowing 13 hits in his past four regular-season road games.
+There is no expectation for a road drop-off, with Cole registering 49 strikeouts while allowing 13 hits in his past four regular-season road games.

 While he has yet to pitch at Yankees Stadium this year, he picked up a victory against them in Houston when he struck out six over seven innings.
 If he gets the added benefit of an Astros’ offense that is coming into form, the Yankees could be in trouble.